-The above jobs will run every day at 8:30 PM and create a backup file at /root/backup_db.sql.
+The above jobs will run daily at 8:30 PM and create a backup file at /root/backup_db.sql.

-In the above guide, you learned how to backup and restore PostgreSQL database.
+The above guide taught you how to backup and restore the PostgreSQL database.
 I hope this will help you to perform day-to-day database operations.
 For more information, you can see the pg_dump and pg_restore reference pages.

 What is the difference between pg_dump and Pg_dumpall?

 Roles and other database objects, like tablespaces, are not dumped by pg_dump.
 Instead, pg_dumpall is preferable for backing up your PostgreSQL cluster as a whole.
 For example, you can handle the entire group with pg dumpall, which can backup data on roles, tablespaces, users, permissions, etc.